Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Dolphins stats and trends

-- Miami's games this year have gone over the point total three times in five opportunities (60%).
+- Miami has gone over the point total in 60% of its opportunities this year (three times in five games with a set point total).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Jaguars.